 There are three steps to joining:

 FORMS: Send the coordinator an email requesting the sign-up form and the child information sheet.
-Place the completed forms in the yellow FCP Babysitting Exchange folder.
-(The current coordinator is Heather Saeed, hksaeed@aol.com.)
+Place the completed forms in the yellow ACP Babysitting Exchange folder.
+(The current coordinator is [Insert Name Here, insert email here].)

-COUPONS: Once your forms have been received, you will be able to collect your “FCP Babysitting Exchange” stamped coupons from the yellow FCP Babysitting Exchange folder.
+COUPONS: Once your forms have been received, you will be able to collect your “ACP Babysitting Exchange” stamped coupons from the yellow ACP Babysitting Exchange folder.
 You will receive a set of 20 tickets per child, which are basically a form of currency used to ‘pay’ the person who sits for your child(ren).

 YAHOO!
 GROUP: Finally, you will receive an invitation to join the Yahoo!
-Group via an email from FCPbabysitting@yahoo.com.
-FCPBE members use this email forum to make requests for sitters.
+Group.
+ACPBE members use this email forum to make requests for sitters.

-micurrent :
+For more information, please contact the current coordinator:

-at
+[Coordinator name, coordinator email, phone].